Emerald Jewelry Overview: Essential Facts and Design Details

 What makes emeralds different from other green gemstones?

-Are inclusions normal in emerald jewelry?
+Are inclusions normal in emeralds?

 How is emerald clarity evaluated?